Lightning-AI/pytorch-lightning/docs/source-pytorch/common/trainer.rst

     trainer = Trainer(precision=64)

+See the :doc:`N-bit precision guide <../common/precision>` for more details.

 .. note:: When running on TPUs, torch.bfloat16 will be used but tensor printing will still show torch.float32.

 profiler
 ^^^^^^^^